Patient Advocacy Program

 Avoid Opioid Overdose

+Anyone taking opioids such as oxycodone, hydrocodone, or fentanyl should carry Naloxone to prevent overdose.
 Naloxone can reverse an opioid overdose and is available through a state-wide standing order, which means you do not need a prescription.
-Most pharmacies carry naloxone.
-For more information, visit:
+Most pharmacies and hospitals carry naloxone.
+For more information and training on opioid overdose prevention, visit: PA.gov/opioids

 Help is available for those battling substance use disorder.